mrdoob/three.js/threejs/lessons/threejs-rendertargets.md

 The cube is red because we set the `background` of the `rtScene` to red so the render target's texture is being cleared to red.

 Render target are used for all kinds of things.
 Shadows use a render target.
 [Picking can use a render target](threejs-picking.html).
 Various kinds of [post processing effects](threejs-post-processing.html) require a render target.
+Rendering a rear view mirror in a car or a live view on a monitor inside a 3D scene might use a render target.

 A few notes about using `WebGLRenderTarget`.